syncfusion/flutter-widgets/packages/syncfusion_flutter_maps/README.md

 ### Add maps elements

-Add the basic maps elements such as title, data labels, legend, and tooltip as shown in the below code snippet.
+Add the basic maps elements such as data labels, legend, and tooltip as shown in the below code snippet.

-* **Title** - You can add a title to the maps to provide a quick information about the data plotted in the map using the `title` property in the `SfMaps`.

 * **Data label** - You can show data labels using the `showDataLabels` property in the `MapShapeLayer` and also, it is possible to show data labels only for the particular shapes/or show custom text using the `dataLabelMapper` property in the `MapShapeSource`.